 Another on-going area of my work is coverage of world music events and festivals and am represented by several specialist image libraries.
 Obviously if you have an interesting event, please don't hesitate to get in touch.
 Again loads of music photography on my Tumblr.

-Also I love street art and try to document it on my travels - again my Tumblr is the best place to see my graffiti and stencil photography
+Also I love street art and try to document it on my travels - the best place is here to see my graffiti and stencil photography

-Finally, away from all the events that I work at, I try to find some time to venture out into the countryside and look for the perfect trees to photograph.
-Indeed it's been a little project over the last few years, capturing trees against a minimal landscape.
+Away from all the events that I work at, I try to find some time to venture out into the countryside and look for the perfect trees to photograph, particularly against a minimal landscape.